Foo42/to-be/readme.md

 * Date created
 * History?
 Need to think about how to capture this.
 Do we want to capture an event log as a primary data structure?
 Implementatin note: yaml is possibly well suited for an append only log since it does not require any closing (or opening) tags for an array
 * Composable contexts and filters.
+* value tags for categorising the value realised